Eastman Chemical (EMN)

 Financial Recovery Underway: EBIT margins are improving, with EBITDA projected to grow 8.3% CAGR through 2029, driven by new projects and operating leverage.

-Shareholder-Friendly Returns: A 15-year streak of dividend increases and 2.5% annual share buybacks reflect Eastman’s focus on returning value to investors.
+Shareholder-Friendly Returns: A 15-year streak of dividend increases, and 2.5% annual share buybacks reflect Eastman’s focus on returning value to investors.

 Pricing Power in Sustainable Plastics: CRT-derived PET commands a premium for its quality and eco-credentials, supporting margin resilience.